bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-12-20-newsletter.md

-converting it back into a usable format requires more CPU, memory, and I/O than processing regular serialized transactions, which is an acceptable tradeoff in situations such as broadcast by satellite or steganographic transfer.
+converting it back into a usable format requires more CPU, memory, and I/O than processing regular serialized transactions, which is an acceptable tradeoff in situations such as broadcast by satellite or steganographic transfer. {% assign timestamp="1:46:40" %}

 <div markdown="1" class="callout" id="releases">

-### 2023 summary<br>Major releases of popular infrastructure projects
+### Summary 2023: Major releases of popular infrastructure projects

+ {% assign timestamp="1:48:19" %}

 - [Eclair 0.8.0][jan eclair] added support for [zero-conf channels][topic zero-conf channels] and Short Channel IDentifier